top of page

 Ashwagandha: Does It Numb Your Feelings?

-Ashwagandha ( Withania somnifera ), also known as Indian ginseng or winter cherry, is a well-researched adaptogenic herb.
+Ashwagandha (Withania somnifera), also known as Indian ginseng or winter cherry, is a well-researched adaptogenic herb.
 It has been used for over 3,000 years to restore energy, focus, and resilience — and in modern research, it’s now recognized as one of the few natural compounds that can improve both physical and mental performance at a measurable biological level.
-Ashwagandha ( Withania somnifera ) is classified as an adaptogen — a plant compound that helps the body
+Ashwagandha (Withania somnifera) is classified as an adaptogen — a plant compound that helps the body adapt to

 Supplements Which Actually Work